 - A member’s name may be added to the ballot either as a nominee through the Board, or as a nominee by petition.

 - The Board, acting through a Committee to be appointed by it to this end, shall consider all candidate proposals and shall nominate one or more candidates for each office to be filled.
 The Board will seek diversity of Board membership in terms of discipline, sector (resource company, service company, academia), Division, geographical location, nationality and gender.
 The Board must receive the written consent of each nominated candidate.
 Candidates not securing Board nomination may choose to secure nomination by petition.

-- The Secretary-Treasurer prepares a ballot form listing all valid nominations for all offices to be filled, in accordance with the By-Laws.
-At least eight weeks before the next Annual Business Meeting this ballot form is sent by mail, electronic mail or other suitable means to every member.
-The ballot form must be received by the Secretary-Treasurer by mail, electronic mail or other suitable means no later than two weeks before the Annual Business Meeting.
+- The Secretary-Treasurer prepares a digital ballot form listing all valid nominations for all offices to be filled, in accordance with the By-Laws.
+At least eight weeks before the next Annual Business Meeting this digital ballot form is sent with instructions about the electronic ballot system to every member.
+The electronic ballot is conducted in accordance with bylaws of the Association.
+The ballot is open for a period of four weeks after the digital ballot and instructions have been sent.
 Should there be a tie in the voting, the issue will be decided by a ballot at the Annual Business Meeting.

 XIII Termination of office of Board members